wpedu/The-WordPress-Loop/README.md

 ### 04. Accessing loop variables

 The purpose of the WordPress style loop is to make it easy to display the most basic content for each post or page in a standardized method.
-This method allows all theme to retain relative similarities.
+This method allows all themes to retain relative similarities.

 WordPress does this with a handful of functions that only work with in the loop.